devops329/devops/instruction/unitTesting/unitTesting.md

 This is not very interesting from a coverage perspective, but it does demonstrate that you are configured correctly.

 Make sure you commit and push you code at this important milestone.

+## Mocking dependencies

+Before we can write a test that actually uses the functionality of the JWT Pizza Service we need to think about the service's dependencies.
+In this case it is the MySQL database.
+We have a choice here:

+1. **Unit test**: Mock out the the database dependency such that the service doesn't actually call the database.
+1. **Component test**: Let the service call the MySQL database so that we can actually tests that our SQL syntax is correct.

+The downside of component testing is that it complicates the test setup and potentially increases the time the test takes to execute.
+The downside of a pure unit test is that it doesn't actually test a core part of what the code is doing.
+You don't actually have any assurance that service can persist data correctly.

+For the JWT Pizza Service you will setup a MySQL database that your service code calls and use component testing to validate the interaction between the service and the database.

 ## Write a real test